What is accessible information?

 Legal requirements for accessible information.

-The Equality Act 2010 requires that all public services are as inclusive as can be reasonably expected, given the resources available to them, and to anticipate requirements of people with disabilities or impairments.
-This includes ensuring that information is accessible.
+The Equality Act 2010 requires public services to be as inclusive as can be reasonably expected, given the resources available to them.
+They should anticipate the requirements of people with disabilities or impairments and this includes ensuring that information is accessible.

 The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018 have tightened up the legal requirements for accessible information and websites.
 New public bodies and websites have been obliged to comply with these regulations since 2018 and older public bodies and websites were required to comply fully as of 2020.